 Discussions: You will have weekly discussions throughout semester, the first one being due on Sunday September 6.
 The due dates are on your calendar.
 Not all of the discussions will be mandatory.
 You will see if the discussion is OPTIONAL or MANDATORY when you read the description.
 Go to DISCUSSIONS on the navigation bar in BB to get full description and to post your response to the discussion.
-Some of these discussions will be open ended questions like "Tell the class one thing that you are having difficulty with this week", and some will be problems that relate to the material we are covering.
-For some discussions you will be able to read other responses, and some you will be replying directly to me.
+Some of these discussions will be open ended questions like "Tell the class one thing that you are having difficulty with this week", and some will be worth more points and be problems that relate to the material we are covering.
+For some discussions you will be able to read other responses and some you will be replying directly to me.

 Use of the Calculator: We will use the graphing calculator for almost every topic we cover.
 It is extremely important that you get comfortable using the calculator from the very beginning of class.
-If you are trying to do every calculation by hand all semester, you will run out of time on the quizzes/tests.
 The best calculator for you to have is the TI-83 or 84.
-I will post an online graphing calculator emulator if you want to use that for the semester.
-Also, I will also put step-by-step instructions in the weekly notes each week for using the calculator, as well as some videos to help you out.
-Take a few minutes to check them out.
+I will put step-by-step instructions in the weekly notes each week for using the calculator.
+I will also provide some videos to help you get comfortable with graphing on the calculator.